herreranicolas/mern-backend-structure/README.md

-# Initial Backend Structure
+# MERN Initial Backend Structure

-This repository contains the initial backend structure for a web application.
-It is built using Node.js and Express, and includes essential dependencies for handling routing, validation, database operations, and more.
+MERN Initial Backend Structure is a template for building the backend structure of web applications using the MERN (MongoDB, Express, React, Node.js) stack.
+It provides a solid foundation for your backend server, including routing, validation, database operations, and more.

 ## Table of Contents